IBM-Cloud/isv-operator-product-deploy-sample/README.md

 **`provider:`** It is the provider's name for the operator

+**`RELATED_IMAGES_:`** Ensure your Operator is updated to support Air-Gap feature. [*Learn more*] (https://redhat-connect.gitbook.io/certified-operator-guide/appendix/offline-enabled-operators)

-Check the CSV for [`node-red-operator`](https://github.com/IBM-Cloud/isv-operator-product-deploy-sample/blob/nodered-operator-v0.0.3/node-red-operator/bundle/manifests/node-red-operator.v2.1.0.clusterserviceversion.yaml) for more details.
+Check the CSV for [*node-red-operator*](https://github.com/IBM-Cloud/isv-operator-product-deploy-sample/blob/main/bundle/1.0.0/manifests/node-red-operator.v1.0.0.clusterserviceversion.yaml) for more details.

+**NOTE**: Ensure that the CSV references to Application Image(s) and Operator Image from IBM Cloud Registry.

-**c) bundle.Dockerfile**
+**c) Check bundle.Dockerfile**

 The `bundle.Dockerfile` in the root directory of your operator project is the Dockerfile for your metadata bundle image.